intrajp/intraNetit/README.md

 COMMON

-Output file size as type in a certain directory.
+Output file size as byte by type in a certain directory.

 DHCP